Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 it is likely below the typical minimum operating level of Lake Hawea (338 m msl).
-The observed water levels in G40/0415 do not become disconnected (e.g. variations in Lake levels which are not seen in the measured bore levels) and the rise and fall of the groundwater levels is relatively symmetrical.
+The observed water levels in G40/0415 do not become disconnected (e.g. variations in Lake levels which are not seen in the measured bore levels) and the rise and fall of the groundwater levels are relatively symmetrical.
 If the lake was disconnected we would expect to see a period of groundwater decline with a sudden increase in groundwater levels (as the lake became re-connected to the groundwater system).
 There is some anecdotal evidence that the groundwater levels in the Hawea Flat aquifer system have declined significantly when the lake levels reached their historical minimum (327.6 m msl in 1976 & 1977).
 We could interpret this as evidence